-4.3 Risk Appetite
+4.4 Risk Appetite and Risk Escalation

-The Firm's Risk Appetite Statements ("RAS") set the extent and nature of risks the Board is prepared and able to accept in order to achieve its strategic goals and objectives.
-They are therefore an important mechanism through which management and staff can make informed risk decisions, in a consistent and relatively easy to understand manner, by considering the Firm's appetite for and attitude to risk.
-It provides a benchmark through which to assess whether any residual risk exposure is within acceptable levels and what response might be needed in respect of new and existing risks (e.g., investment in improved controls).
+The Firm's Risk Appetite Statements ("RAS") set the extent and nature of risks the Board is prepared to accept in order to achieve its strategic goals and objectives.
+They are therefore an important mechanism through which management and colleagues can make informed risk decisions, in a consistent and relatively easy to understand manner, by considering the Firm's appetite for and attitude to risk.
+It provides a benchmark through which to assess whether any residual risk exposure is within acceptable levels and what response might be needed in respect of new and existing risks (e.g. investment in improved controls).
+The RAS will be ratified by the Board on an annual basis.